-PSYC3960: Psychology Practicum
+PSYC3960 : Psychology Practicum

 Readings and supervised practicum experience designed to give the student practical application in the areas of assessment, counseling, and behavior modification.
 May be repeated for a maximum of four credits.
-Fee: Additional fee required.
+Credits 1

 PSYC2955, and instructor's approval.